sajjad30148/NOAA-ISD-Data-Downloader/README.txt

 - The script will automatically retry failed downloads.
 - If the .tar.gz file is already partially downloaded, it will resume from where it stopped.

+- if the user have the .tar.zip file downloaded already, it can be pasted in any folder within the main folder.
+In that case, the code will skip downloading again and use the existing downloaded file to proceed.

 ---

 ## How to Use